 COVID-19 symptoms in children

-If your child has any of the following symptoms, you will need to book a test online or call 119 and keep them off school to self-isolate for 10 days.
+If your child has any of the following symptoms of coronavirus (COVID-19), you will need to book a test online or call 119 and keep them off school to self-isolate for 10 days.

 - A high temperature